biostat-ipri/NNT/README.md

 # NNT
-Number needed to treat with confidence interval
+Computation of number needed to treat and associated confidence interval